elastos/Elastos.Developer.Website/content/elastos_trinity/guides/global_title_bar.md

 ## Introduction

-In order to provide a more homogenous browser-like experience to end users, Trinity encapsulates all dApps with a global title bar.
+In order to provide a more homogenous browser-like experience to end users, elastOS encapsulates all dApps with a global title bar.

 ### Title bar features